slatedb/slatedb/rfcs/0004-checkpoints.md

     /// the current wallclock time plus the specified lifetime.
 If lifetime is None, then the checkpoint
     /// is created without an expiry time.
     lifetime: Option<Duration>,

+    /// Optionally specifies an existing checkpoint to use as the source for this checkpoint.
+This is
+    /// useful for users to establish checkpoints whose lifecycle they manage from existing checkpoints.
+    source: Option<UUID>
 }

 impl Db {